Call now for a FREE Consultation

 Police Hit And Run Procedure UK – The Facts

-In this article, we’ll explain everything you need to know about hit and run accidents in the UK, from what the law says about leaving the scene of an accident to the potential penalties involved.
-We’ll also talk you through the possible defences for hit and runs in the UK, and what you can do if you are charged with leaving the scene of an accident.
+In this article, we’ll explain everything you need to know about the hit and run procedure in the UK, from what the law says about leaving the scene of an accident to the potential penalties involved.
+We’ll also talk you through the possible defences for hit and runs in the UK, and what you can do if you are charged with leaving the scene of an accident as part of the hit and run procedure.

 What Happens If You Hit Someone’s Car And Leave?